College of Computer, Mathematical, and Natural Sciences

 Pre-Health Professions Advising and Programs

-Director of Health Professions Advising Office: Wendy Loughlin
+Director of Health Professions Advising Office: Ms. Wendy Loughlin

 The Reed-Yorke Health Professions Advising Office (HPAO), part of the College of Computer, Mathematical, and Natural Sciences, serves University of Maryland students and alumni interested in pursuing careers in medicine, dentistry, or allied health fields.
 For more information, please see Reed-Yorke Health Professions.